SRI-HARI-M/Udacity_DSND_Airbnb_Seattle_2016/README.md

 ## File descriptions

-The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A folder with the raw data and this readme file.
+The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A .pdf of the Blogpost, Udacity Rubric as .pdf, A folder with the raw data and this readme file.

+## Udacity Rubric

+The project has satisfied all the requirements mentioned in the rubric.
+CRISP-DM techniques are used in answering the questions.

+## Summary

+Questions I chose from the Provided Seattle Airbnb data of 2016 are:
+1.Get good price on Airbnb?
+2.Get good reviews on Airbnb?
+3.Using ML to create better predicting Model?
+The project has followed the CRISP-DM methods.
+I used Inferential statistics such as bar graphs, histograms and 2D plots in helping to visualize and clean data.
+For Question 1, Since the requirement doesn't needed a ML technique, I used a heatmap to visuzlize and answer the question.
+For Question 2, Since the requirement doesn't needed a ML technique, I used a heatmap to visuzlize and answer the question.
+For Question 3, different ML techniques were used and the best one with good r2 score was chosen to answer the question.

 ## Results
 I found that the main driver for prices are how many people a listing can accommodate.
 Location is also very important aswell as aminities